Blackjack Side Bets

 • Perfect Pair (Two cards of the same rank and suit) – 25:1 (30:1)

-There is an online version of this side bet and the payout depends not only on whether the pair is suited or not but also on the rank of the cards.
-Suited Aces, for instance, pay 40:1, while unsuited 2s bring a payout of only 2:1.
+An online version of this side bet is also available, and its payouts depend not only on whether the pair is suited but also on the rank of the cards.
+Suited Aces, for example, pay 40:1, while an unsuited pair of 2s offers a payout of only 2:1.

 Over/Under 13

-The Over/Under 13 side wager is offered at many brick-and-mortar casinos but it is rarely found online.
-With it, players bet whether the sum of their two initial cards is over or under 13.
-For this side bet, the Ace always counts as 1 and if the player’s hand totals 13, the bet loses.
-The Over/Under 13 bet is usually available in six and eight-deck games and it pays even money (1:1).
+The Over/Under 13 side wager is offered at many brick-and-mortar casinos, but it is rarely found online.
+Players bet on whether the sum of their two initial cards is over or under 13.
+For this side bet, the Ace always counts as 1, and if the player’s hand totals exactly 13, the bet loses.
+The Over/Under 13 bet is usually available in six- and eight-deck games and pays even money (1:1).

 Super Sevens

-Super Sevens, also known as Super 7’s or Lucky 7’s, is yet another popular side wager in blackjack.
-It pays when there are 7s in the player’s hand.
-In fact, the more 7s dealt in the round, the better.
+Super Sevens, also known as Super 7’s or Lucky 7’s, is another popular blackjack side wager.
+It pays when 7s appear in the player’s hand; the more 7s dealt in the round, the better.
 If the first card drawn to the player is a 7, the bet pays 3:1.
-If the second card is also a 7, the payout jumps to 50:1 for an unsuited pair of 7s and to 100:1 for a suited pair of 7s.
+If the second card is also a 7, the payout jumps to 50:1 for an unsuited pair of 7s and 100:1 for a suited pair of 7s.
 Here is the complete pay table for the Super Sevens side bet:

 • First Card is a 7 – 3:1